Trueleveler

 Session tokens are short-lived and are validated server-side on every API request.
 Expired or invalid tokens are rejected with a 401 response — no document processing occurs without a valid authenticated session for paid features.

-Single Sign-On (SSO) via Google Workspace and Microsoft 365 is available on Business and Enterprise plans — sign in with your existing corporate identity provider without managing a separate Trueleveler password.
-SAML SSO (Okta, Azure AD, OneLogin, generic SAML 2.0 identity providers) is available on Enterprise on request.
-Hardware security key (WebAuthn/FIDO2) authentication is planned for a future release.
+Single Sign-On (SSO) via Google Workspace is available today — sign in with your existing corporate identity provider without managing a separate Trueleveler password.
+Microsoft 365 SSO and SAML SSO (Okta, Azure AD, OneLogin, generic SAML 2.0 identity providers) are on the roadmap for Business and Enterprise plans.
+Hardware security key (WebAuthn/FIDO2) authentication is also planned for a future release.

 Infrastructure